-- A full-time specialized faculty member in the Research track (Research Faculty I, II, III) shall normally be assigned not less than 75% research responsibility, and not more than 5% teaching responsibility, averaged over any academic year, except as specified for certain administrative codes in Section 9.9(b)(5) of the BOT-UFF Collective Bargaining Agreement.
-Directed Individual Studies (DIS) may be considered part of the research assignment for a full-time faculty member in the Research track.
-Only under the following combination of circumstances, and for a one-semester-per-emergency situation, a faculty member in the Research track may be given a temporary teaching assignment to teach a single course: - The course is a specialized graduate-level course required for degree-seeking students, that is regularly offered and is not a "special topics," "selected topics," or "seminar" course; - There is a bona fide emergency, in which the faculty member assigned to teach a course becomes incapacitated or otherwise becomes unable to teach the course, either while the course is already in progress or so near the start of the term that there are students enrolled in the course and no workable alternative way of teaching the course to those students can be found; - The faculty member is not willing to perform the teaching assignment as a dualcompensation appointment, or; - There is no one else qualified to teach the course, or those who are qualified already have a maximum teaching assignment for the semester that cannot be adjusted to meet the need of teaching the course in question and are unwilling to teach the course as overload on a dual compensation appointment. - A full-time specialized faculty member in the Research Support track (Assistant in Research, Associate in Research, Senior Research Associate) shall normally be assigned not less than 95% combined responsibility in research and service in support of research, and not more than 5% teaching responsibility, averaged over any academic year, except as specified for certain administrative codes in Section 9.9(b)(6) of the BOT-UFF Collective Bargaining Agreement.
+- A full-time specialized faculty member in the Research track (Research Faculty I, II, III) shall normally be assigned not less than 75% research responsibility, and not more than 5% teaching responsibility, averaged over any academic year, except as specified for those with certain in-unit administrative codes [See Section 9.10(b)(6) of the BOT-UFF Collective Bargaining Agreement]. - > Directed Individual Studies (DIS) may be considered part of the research assignment for a full-time faculty member in the Research track. - > Only under the following combination of circumstances, and for a one-semester-peremergency situation, may a faculty member in the Research track be given a temporary teaching assignment to teach a single non-DIS course: - The course is a specialized graduate-level course required for degree-seeking students, that is regularly offered and is not a "special topics," "selected topics," or "seminar" course; - There is a bona fide emergency, in which the faculty member assigned to teach a course becomes incapacitated or otherwise becomes unable to teach the course, either while the course is already in progress or so near the start of the term that there are students enrolled in the course and no workable alternative way of teaching the course to those students can be found; - The faculty member is not willing to perform the teaching assignment as a dualcompensation appointment, or; - There is no one else qualified to teach the course, or those who are qualified already have a maximum teaching assignment for the semester that cannot be adjusted to meet the need of teaching the course in question and are unwilling to teach the course as overload on a dual compensation appointment. - A full-time specialized faculty member in the Research Support track (Assistant in Research, Associate in Research, Senior Research Associate) shall normally be assigned not less than 95% combined responsibility in research and service in support of research, and not more than 5% teaching responsibility, averaged over any academic year, except as specified for those with certain in-unit administrative codes [See Section 9.10(b)(6) of the BOT-UFF Collective Bargaining Agreement].

-Abnormal assignments are those that provide for unique opportunities that benefit the University.
+"Abnormal assignments" are those that provide for unique opportunities that benefit the University.
 Such assignment requests shall be reviewed by the President, Provost, or representative within thirty (30) days, and if approved, reported within 10 days to the Director of Human Resources and the UFF.

-If a faculty member is assigned one of the in-unit administrative codes, some portion of the minimum assignment in the area of specialization required by Sections 9.9(b)(1)-(4) above may be replaced by a service assignment.
+If a faculty member is assigned an in-unit administrative code, some portion of the minimum assignment in the area of specialization required by Sections 9.10(b)(1)-(4) above may be replaced by a service assignment.